-O. Additional Subsidy Funding/Affordability Criteria (WRRDA Section 5003):
+O. Additional Subsidy Funding/Affordability Criteria (WRRDA Section 5003 and IIJA-related EPA Mandate):

 Similar to the additional subsidy provision in the FY-2010 through FY-2014 CWSRF appropriations language, WRRDA included a provision allowing the states to provide a limited amount of "additional subsidization" each FY, but with more limitations than were included in prior years' appropriations language.

-This provision also requires the establishment of "affordability criteria" to be used in determining additional subsidy eligibility; and, stipulates that the criteria must be "based on income and unemployment data, population trends, and other data determined relevant by the State, including whether the project or activity is to be carried out in an economically distressed area, as described in section 301 of the Public Works and Economic Development Act of 1965 (42 U.S.C.
+This provision also required the establishment of "affordability criteria" to be used in determining additional subsidy eligibility; and, stipulated that the criteria must be "based on income and unemployment data, population trends, and other data determined relevant by the State, including whether the project or activity is to be carried out in an economically distressed area, as described in section 301 of the Public Works and Economic Development Act of 1965 (42 U.S.C.
 3161)."
-Therefore, using these stipulations to build on the existing WPCRLF "Small/Low Income Community" subsidy criteria, MDEQ currently will use the following as the affordability criteria for subsidization made available through FY-2015 and subsequent capitalization grants:
+Therefore, using these stipulations to build on the existing WPCRLF "Small/Low Income Community" subsidy criteria, MDEQ developed the required affordability criteria which was used for subsidization made available by the FY-2015 through FY-2021 capitalization grants.